Reviewed by Laura Angers, LPC

 You love pasta and those warm breadsticks served on the side, and of course, you like to wash it all down with a glass of soda, but you don't always like the feeling that comes after that delicious meal.
 Pasta, breadsticks, and soda may seem like harmless foods, but they can also be food that increases your chances of experiencing depression.

 It may be surprising that what we eat contributes to our mental health.
 Some studies show there is a link between what we eat and depression.
 Therefore, changing your diet may be part of your treatment for a healthier mind.

-Suppose you're finding that you’re suffering from anger, sadness, a decreased or increased appetite, or sleeplessness.
-You may be suffering from depression.
+Suppose you're finding that you’re experiencing anger, sadness, a decreased or increased appetite, or sleeplessness.
+You may be showing signs of depression.
 If you believe that depression is something you're struggling with, or you wonder if it is, you can take this depression quiz to see if you're at risk.

 7 Foods That May Cause Depression

 Since eating the wrong kind of food can affect our mental health, understanding what food needs to be eliminated from our diet is important.
 Following is a list of foods that could be possible causes of your depression.